Frequently Asked Questions

 All donations given to ETN are given with the understanding that by contributing to this project, donors acknowledge that the church/missions agency has the authority to apply contributions designated for this project to another, related purpose in the event that the project is canceled.
 Unfortunately there will be no refunds that can be given.

-If the international bases are canceled then you are more than welcome to switch to a US base location if you so desire.
 If your specific base gets canceled but other bases are still operating then you are able to switch locations assuming there is availability.